bb-goettingen/website/CONTRIBUTING.md

 `gatsby-config.js`  | Gatsby configuration, see [docs](https://www.gatsbyjs.org/docs/gatsby-config/)
 `gatsby-node.js`    | See [docs](https://www.gatsbyjs.org/docs/node-apis/)
-`src/components`    | React components and their stylesheets are in this directory `src/images`        | self-describing
+`src/components`    | React components and their stylesheets are in this directory `src/hooks`         | React hooks, usually used for static GraphQL queries `src/images`        | self-describing
 `src/pages`         | Static pages
 `src/posts`         | Markdown files from which static pages are generated